 Examples of mobile devices:

 - Tablet computers

 - Portable Universal Serial Bus (USB) memory sticks (such as “thumb drives” and MP3 devices) and for connectivity (such as Wi-Fi, Bluetooth and other mobile internet modem drives)

 - Digital cameras

-Powerful productivity capabilities of mobile devices continue to expand.
-However their biggest advantages- size, portability, wireless interfaces and associated services, present additional threats to those of desktop computers.
+Powerful productivity capabilities of mobile devices continue to expand, however their biggest advantages- size, portability, wireless interfaces and associated services, present additional threats to those of desktop computers.

 Security threats to mobile devices include the following:

 - Loss, theft, or misplacement.
 Mobile devices are small, portable and … easy to lose or to be stolen.
-Hundreds of thousands of cell phones, laptops and PDAs are lost each year.
+Hundreds of thousands of cell phones, laptops and tablets are lost each year.
 The mobile device in the hands of a stranger provides easy access to sensitive data stored on the device and data stored on corporate networks as well as an ability to impersonate the authorized user.

 - Unauthorized device and data access.
-Access to the device and its contents may be gained by forging or guessing authentication PIN or password or bypassing the authentication mechanism entirely.
+Access to the device and its contents may be gained by forging or guessing authentication PIN or password or by bypassing the authentication mechanism entirely.
 Mobile devices transport data via wireless networks, which are typically less secure than wired networks.
-These wireless networks can leave unencrypted information at risk of interception and compromise.
+These wireless networks can leave non-encrypted information at risk of interception and compromise.